Pentwater art students raising money through Empty Bowls project

 Every three years since 2010, Pentwater art teacher Carrie Jeruzal has been working with her students and their families to host an Empty Bowls fundraiser to benefit the food pantry at Pentwater Baptist Church.

 “Pentwater school families and community members are invited to the event to share a free modest meal of pasta and bread with their purchase of a student made bowl,” Jeruzal said.
-“The food is all prepared and donated by Pentwater school families, teachers as well as by members of the Pentwater Baptist Church, where the food pantry is housed.”
+“The food is all prepared and donated by Pentwater school families and teachers, as well as by members of the Pentwater Baptist Church, where the food pantry is housed.”

-Bowls will be are $5 to $10, but attendees are encouraged to donate more if they can.
+Bowls are $5 to $10, but attendees are encouraged to donate more if they can.

 Jeruzal said she learned about the Empty Bowls concept at a Michigan Art Education conference.
 She said she thought the grassroots-style effort to combat food insecurity would be a great way to teach her students about service learning education.